renatomaia/coutil/doc/manual.md

 ### `system.getdir ()`

+On success,
-Returns the path of the current working directory.
+returns the path of the current working directory.

 ### `system.setdir (path)`